JustAnotherDevv/Dean-s-List-DAO-documentation/docs/Operational Guidelines/decentragrants.md

 - Updating the Solana Foundation monthly updates spreadsheet([here is an example](https://docs.google.com/spreadsheets/d/1XNpRIE6gTSPdyffvE9Vk-efmSZkqnr7U3dqmEfRONjc/edit#gid=0))
 - Coordinating the onchain votes and payments to grantees along with the milestones.

-## DecentraGrants: DAO Focused Grants
+## Progress

-First cycle of DecentraGrants will distribute pool of $5K to builders of DAO tooling.
+- First cycle of DecentraGrants will distribute pool of $5K to builders of DAO tooling.
   Read about the details or apply on [Stockpile](https://www.stockpile.so/round/DP3BdnRpvHJ9A6Grm23oLXh12puegLoS7BgSQvoripE8).